-That is why the Government has decided to step up efforts to be more involved in global public goods and the fight against global inequality with this programming bill on inclusive development and combating global inequalities.
+That is why the Government has decided to step up efforts to be more involved in global public goods and the fight against global inequality with this programming bill on inclusive development and the fight against global inequalities, which recalls that development is a fully-fledged pillar of France’s foreign policy.
 Replacing the act of 7 July 2014 on development and international solidarity policy, with greater resources and renewed methods, it reflects the desire to ensure our field action is effective, serving the most vulnerable populations.

 The challenge is also for France to be able to continue, thanks to the credibility of its political and financial commitment, to rally vast coalitions to take greater action to preserve global public goods (climate, health, education, etc.).
 That is what it did in 2019 during its G7 Presidency, and it continues to do so in 2020 in the context of the COVID-19 response and to contribute to setting up a sustainable recovery after the crisis.

 1. France is giving itself the means to more effectively combat global inequalities and protect global public goods